Corynocarpus dissimilis

 Corynocarpus dissimilis is a species of tree in the family Corynocarpaceae, reaching 25 m in height.
 It is endemic to New Caledonia.
 It was first described by the British botanist William Hemsley in 1904.
 C. dissimilis is the only member of the Corynocarpus genus that is endemic to New Caledonia.
 C. dissimilis is most closely related to C. laevigatus and C. similis, but is distinct due to its much smaller leaves and flowers.
-It is commonly found in dense humid and dry forests, reaching 1,200 m above sea level at maximum elevation.
+It is common in dense forests, reaching 1,200 m above sea level at maximum elevation.

 Description

 Corynonocarpus dissimilis is a species of tree in the family Corynocarpaceae, growing to a height of up to 25 m.
 Its leaves have an almost leathery texture.
 Its petioles 6–12 cm long and 5–6 cm wide.
 Its flowers are 4–5 mm in diameter.
 Its sepals are elliptic to rounded in character.
 Its petals are egg-shaped to rounded in character.